-Town - a settlement that is smaller than a city but later than a village

-Transport - in the context of this strategy, transport is defined as physical travel, personal or freight/logistics, via vehicular modes.
-This excludes walking or digitalas-a-mode activities but includes, for example, bikes, scooters, private car, taxi, bus, tram, train, aircraft and maritime (ferry or cargo ship).
+Town - a settlement that is smaller than a city but later than a village digital-as-a-mode activities but includes, for example, bikes, scooters, private car, taxi, bus, tram, train, aircraft and maritime (ferry or cargo ship).
 Transport modes can be privately 'owned' or publicly available.